zscale/libcsql/doc/documentation/chartsql_builtins.md

 ### DATE_ADD(date, expr, unit)
 Add an interval to a date and return a DateTime value.
 The date argument indicates the starting DateTime or Timestamp value.
-Expr is a string specifying the interval value to be added.
+Expr is a string specifying the interval value to be added, it may start with a '-' for negative values.
 Unit is a string specifying the expression's unit.

 | Unit           | Expr Format            |